High Fidelity (film): Screenplay

 The writers decided to change the book's setting from London to Chicago because they were more familiar with the city, and it also had a "great alternative music scene", according to Pink.
 Cusack said, "When I read the book I knew where everything was in Chicago.
 I knew where the American Rob went to school and dropped out, where he used to spin records.
 I knew two or three different record shops when I was growing up that had a Rob, a Dick and a Barry in them".
 Charlotte Tudor, of the film's distributor, Buena Vista, said: "Chicago has the same feel as north London, there is a vibrant music scene, a lot of the action is set in smoky bars and, of course, there is the climate.
 But everyone, including Nick, felt that geography was not the central issue.
 It has a universal appeal".
 Scenes were filmed in the neighborhood of Wicker Park, and on the campus of Lane Tech High School.

-Cusack found that the greatest challenge adapting the novel was pulling off Rob Gordon's frequent breaking of the fourth wall and talking directly to the audience.
-The screenwriters did this to convey Rob's inner confessional thoughts, and were influenced by a similar technique in the Michael Caine film, Alfie.
-Cusack rejected this approach because he thought that "there'd just be too much of me."
-Once director Stephen Frears signed on to direct, he suggested using the technique and everyone agreed.
+Cusack found that the greatest challenge adapting the novel was pulling off Rob Gordon's frequent breaking of the fourth wall by talking directly to the audience.
+Influenced by the Michael Caine film Alfie, the screenwriters used this device to convey Rob's confessional inner monologue.
+Cusack initially rejected the approach, thinking "there'd just be too much of me."
+Mike Newell, who remained on as executive producer, dropped out as director and was replaced with Stephen Frears.
+When Frears suggested using the technique, everyone agreed.

 Cusack and the writers floated the idea that Rob could have a conversation with Bruce Springsteen in his head, inspired by a reference in Hornby's book where the narrator wishes he could handle his past girlfriends as well as Springsteen does in his song "Bobby Jean" on Born in the U.S.A.
 They never believed they would actually get the musician to appear in the film, but thought putting him in the script would make the studio excited about it.
 Cusack knew Springsteen socially, and called the musician up and pitched the idea.
 Springsteen asked for a copy of the script and subsequently agreed to do it.

 Near the film's completion, it was revealed that Scott Rosenberg would share screenplay credit with Cusack, DeVincentis & Pink.
 Rosenberg's original draft took place in Boston and was drastically different from Hornby's book and the writing team's adaptation.
 The three reached out to Rosenberg who agreed to take his name off the credits.
 However, Rosenberg eventually refused to do so, leading to a writing credit dispute.
 According to Pink, Rosenberg was given credit due to a now-abolished rule in the WGA which gave full credit to the first screenwriter attached to any adaptation for "anything they extracted from the book, or from the material from which they were adapting."